yugabyte/yugabyte-db/docs/content/preview/deploy/multi-dc/async-replication.md

 ## Set up bidirectional replication

-To set up bidirectional replication, repeat the procedure described in [Set up unidirectional replication](#set-up-unidirectional-replication) applying the steps to the yugabyte-target universe.
-You need to set up each yugabyte-source to consume data from yugabyte-target.
+To set up bidirectional replication, repeat the procedure described in [Set up unidirectional replication](#set-up-unidirectional-replication) applying the steps to the target universe.
+You need to set up each source to consume data from target.

 When completed, proceed to [Load data](#load-data-into-the-source-universe).